KingOfSpades-cmd/Contemporary-Cogintive-Security-V1/README.md

 **[→ Contemporary Cognitive Security v1: The Complete Framework](cognitive_security_v1.md)**

-*This document represents potentially one of the last comprehensive analyses of cognitive security threats written before AI influence becomes too pervasive to allow for objective assessment.*

 ## 🚨 Call to Action

 **If you care about preserving human cognitive autonomy:**